Get 80% off your plan for your first 6 months.*

 How do you get a line of credit?

-To get a business line of credit, you'll need to apply through a bank, building society, or alternative lender.
-The process typically involves submitting your business financials and credit history for review.
+To get a business line of credit, apply through a bank, building society, or alternative lender.
+Submit your business financials and credit history for review.
+You can also explore options like factoring, where lenders advance the majority of your customer invoices.

 FAQs on business lines of credit